ExiledNarwal28/rocknprog/web/en/_posts/2021-01-17-endpoints-and-routes-in-a-rest-api.md

 But!
 Folks, I'm starting my last full-time semester of university.
 I wrote posts at an amazing rate so far, but I will have a lot less free time.
 I have to get my diploma.
 I should be able to add one or two post a month.
 You can always send me an email if I can help you with anything, or if you want tips on plants survival.

 Alright, big love, see ya!

+*This article was edited on 2021-02-13 to correct email validation.
+I though `400 BAD REQUEST` would do the job but `409 CONFLICT` is better suited.*